1. relating to the way in which something works or operates.

 2. designed to be practical and useful, rather than attractive.

-Now in its fourth year, this 10 week Winter training course will focus on developing back, abdominal and hamstring strength, in addition to utilising active and full range of movement in the lower body.
-Perfect for recovery days, these classes have been designed for anyone who spends time on the bike.
-Interested?
-Here's a sneak peak.
+Now in its fifth year, this two-part course will focus on developing back, abdominal and hamstring strength, in addition to utilising active and full range of movement in the lower body.

 Suitable for complete yoga beginners, as well as runners, and and those who regularly take part in the same type of sport.